ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/sysbox.md

   sysbox.service                                 loaded    active   running Sysbox container runtime
 ```

-## How can I quickly try Sysbox?
+## How can I try Sysbox quickly?

-You can try Sysbox by creating a container image which includes systemd and Docker.
+You can try Sysbox by creating a container image that includes systemd and Docker.

 Use a text editor to copy the text below to a file named `Dockerfile`.